kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 #### Story 1

 The user is deploying an application to the k8s cluster, the Pod is being scheduled and creation of the Pod beginning.
-The only event occuring on the Pod object events list is "Pulling image", with no progress indicator, or ETA.
+The only event occurring on the Pod object events list is "Pulling image", with no progress indicator, or ETA.

 If CRI had a possility to expose the progress and / or ETA for completing the